pfunks/TCTest/test_faq.md

 ## How can Steem consistently produce blocks every 3 seconds since proof of work takes an unpredictable amount of time?

 To have consistent and reliable block production every 3 seconds, Steem separates block output from solving proof of work.
 When a miner solves a proof of work for Steem, they broadcast a transaction containing the work.
 The next scheduled witness includes the transaction into the blockchain.
 When the transaction is included, the miner is added to the queue of miners scheduled to produce blocks.
 Each round, one miner is popped from the queue and listed in the active set of witnesses.

+## Is there a way to see the raw data that is stored in the blockchain?

+Yes.
+The blockchain data can be viewed through the third-party tool <a href="https://steemd.com/">steemd.com</a>.

 # Steemit Chat